DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 >
 > and, like on every trading floor, CNBC is on
 >
-> And I saw the Down Jones dropped another 100 points
+> And I saw the Dow Jones dropped another 100 points
 >
 > A minute later I look up
 >